 - The Company must qualify as a “small business”.
 If the Company’s assets are over $50mm, then QSBS will likely not apply.

-- The shareholder must be an actual human person.
-QSBS does not apply to corporations or other legal entities that own stock and are looking to take advantage of certain tax savings.
+- The shareholder must be an actual human person or taxed as a partnership.
+QSBS does not apply to corporations or other legal entities that are taxed as corporations.

 - The stock must be held for at least 5 years.
 QSBS is designed for long term investments in small businesses.
 As such, to the extent a stockholder is looking to sell shares before this window, she may not be able to take advantage of the QSBS tax advantages.